hartrock/Inspector/README.md

 ### News

-- v0.4: Remote Console (big changes)
-  An adiitional newLISP process will be started as a remote (a former one is the Inspector's webserver process serving the browser GUI):
+- v0.4: Working horse application of Inspector is 'Remote Inspector' now (big changes in comparison to v0.3) An adiitional newLISP process will be started as a remote (a former one is Inspector's webserver process serving the browser GUI), which will be controlled by Remote Inspector's GUI.
-  - Remote interaction by a remote console widget inside browser window, mimicking a newLISP interpreter shell inside a terminal.
-    Some remote console features:
-    - shows remote's stderr separated into an extra window;
-    - support for newLISP's debugging mode, with update of symbols after each step;
-    - command history twice:
-      - single-line history, and
-      - multi-line history;
-    - continuous output of intermediate results in case of longer lasting evaluations;
-    - evaluations may be terminated by killing remote.
-  - Remote control by:
-    - starting it with CLI arguments,
-    - terminating it with SIGTERM/SIGKILL;
-  - Remote inspection of its symbols by symbols widget (tree view) inside browser window, which will be updated with *each* interpreter prompt.
-  - Multiple remotes: support for multiple browser windows/tabs each having its own remote.

-  Communication channels are:
-  - a websocket connection between browser window and (forked) Inspector process;
-  - pipes between Inspector and remote processes.

-  All of this together is much better for debugging purposes than Ping-pong mode in v0.3.
+  See [Remote Inspector](remote-inspector) for a description.

 - v0.3: [Ping-pong mode demo](#ping-pong-mode-demo)
   In ping-pong mode